EpsilonSolutions/netscaler-command-reference/docs/cache/cache-global/cache-global.md

 flowtype of the bound cache policy.

 <b>rule</b>
-The request/response rule that will trigger the given action.NOTE: This attribute is deprecated.
+The request/response rule that will trigger the given action.

 <b>action</b>
-The integrated cache action to be applied when the system sees content that matches the rules.NOTE: This attribute is deprecated.
+The integrated cache action to be applied when the system sees content that matches the rules.

 <b>storeInGroup</b>
-The content group to store the object when the action directive is CACHE.NOTE: This attribute is deprecated.
+The content group to store the object when the action directive is CACHE.

 <b>invalGroups</b>
-The content group(s) to be invalidated when the action directive is INVAL.NOTE: This attribute is deprecated.
+The content group(s) to be invalidated when the action directive is INVAL.

 <b>invalObjects</b>
 The content group(s) whose objects will be invalidated when the action directive is INVAL.

 <b>hits</b>
-Hits.NOTE: This attribute is deprecated.
+Hits.

 <b>flags</b>
-Flags.NOTE: This attribute is deprecated.
+Flags.

 <b>precedeDefRules</b>
-Override the default request/response cacheability rules.NOTE: This attribute is deprecated.
+Override the default request/response cacheability rules.

 <b>stateflag</b>

+<b>globalBindType</b>

 <b>devno</b>